sou-predictable/Crypto-Census/README.md

 5. Output validated domains to a text list.

 ## Usage
-To run Crypto Census, download the files in the folder `Crypto-Census` into the same directory.
+To run Crypto Census, download and unzip `Crypto-Census.zip`.
 Then, execute `CryptoCensus.exe`.
 Alternatively, the file `output.txt` can be used out of the box for domain indicator detections.

 The current values in `sources.txt` come from the [minerstat exclusion list](https://minerstat.com/mining-pool-whitelist.txt).
 The file`output.txt` contains the output of the program after a few hours of execution using default settings.